-- For purposes of practice management, accounting and debt recovery.
+- Provision of legal services and advice. - For purposes of practice management, accounting and debt recovery;.

-- For completion of professional regulatory requirements.

-- Processing for direct marketing purposes

-- Prevention of fraud.

-- Reporting threats to public security.

-- Such other purposes as set out below.
+- For completion of professional regulatory requirements. - Processing for direct marketing purposes, or to prevent fraud. - Reporting threats to public security. - Such other purposes as set out below.